 - June 1: The Seven Network launches a new daytime quiz show, Temptation, hosted by Tony Barber.

-- July 9: ABC launches its microwave link between the east and west coasts of Australia, allowing the transmission of program material across the country.
-The launch program is a one-hour special Project Australia – featuring segments contributed from various Australian cities.
+- July 9: The official opening of the microwave link between the east and west coasts of Australia, allowing the transmission of telecommunications and television program material across the country.
+The launch program is a one-hour special Project Australia — featuring segments contributed from various Australian cities.

 - October 10: The launch of HSV7’s Saturday night variety show Penthouse Club, hosted by Michael Williamson and Mary Hardy, featuring a mixture of variety, comedy, harness racing coverage and, from 1972, the weekly Tattslotto draw.
 It runs until 1979 after changing its name briefly to Saturday Night Live.